basselhalabi17/World-Geopedia/README.md

 Backend was written using: Nodejs

-How to run:
-	1.Open 2 terminals
-	2. In the first terminal, we will run the backend by going inside the "server" directory, and write in terminal the command "node index.js"
-	3. In the second terminal, we will run the frontend by going inside the "client", and write in terminal the command "npm start"
+How to run: Open 2 terminals and in the first terminal, run the server/backend by going inside the "server" directory, and write in terminal the command "node index.js" and in the second terminal, run the frontend/client by going inside the "client", and write in terminal the command "npm start"

-	4. The web application can be accessed on http://localhost:3000 in the browser
+The web application can be accessed on http://localhost:3000 in the browser